-An Armed Correctional Deputy who retires honorably from the Sheriff's Department shall be entitled to receive a "retired" identification card at the time of his/her retirement as follows:
+An Armed Correctional Deputy who retires honorably from the Sheriff's Department shall be entitled to receive a "retired" identification card at the time of their retirement as follows:

-- A. Identification cards shall bear the identification number assigned to an employee during his/her active duty service. - B. As a tribute to a retired employee, his/her identification number shall also be "retired" and thereafter shall not be reused or reassigned to any other employee.
+- A. Identification cards shall bear the identification number assigned to an employee during their active duty service. - B. As a tribute to a retired employee, their identification number shall also be "retired" and thereafter shall not be reused or reassigned to any other employee.